 By: Mohammad Hassan Talebian

 The deserts in Iran, most of which fall in the center of the Iranian plateau, are well known in the world for their enormous size, barrenness, and moving sands.
 Lut Desert is located southeast of Iran and Dasht-Kavir or Markazi Desert is located in the center.
-The length of the sand dunes in Markazi Desert is approximately 150 kilometers.
-Relocation of moving sands is a big problem which threatens the towns and farms at the margin of Iranian deserts.
+The length of the sand dunes in the Markazi Desert is approximately 150 kilometers.
+The relocation of moving sands is a big problem that threatens the towns and farms at the margin of Iranian deserts.

 Recently oily mulch has been poured in the deserts or herbs resistant to dry and barren weather have been planted and

-Lut Desert located southeast of Iran at a latitude of 29 to 32 degrees at north and longitude of 58 to 59 degrees at east is the most extraordinary natural phenomenon in the country.
-Three major mountainous ranges including Zagros Mountain Range, a cluster of mountains between Afghanistan and Iran and a number of hills east of Kerman approach each other and surround the immense basin known as southern Lut Desert.
+Lut Desert located southeast of Iran at a latitude of 29 to 32 degrees north and longitude of 58 to 59 degrees east is the most extraordinary natural phenomenon in the country.
+Three major mountainous ranges including the Zagros Mountain Range, a cluster of mountains between Afghanistan and Iran, and a number of hills east of Kerman approach each other and surround the immense basin known as the southern Lut Desert.